bmraubo/string_calc/README.md

 The starting point would be a test file with no tests.
 The first pull request would include the basic tests, as well as the features tested - however the framework would already be in place, satisfying the brief requirements.

 This has the added benefit of expending the number of tests done with each pull request automatically.

+How much wood could a woodchuck chuck if a wood chuck could chuck wood.